Dead Space is the definitive remake of a horror classic — and a must-play for new and old fans alike | CNN Underscored

 Grotesque-in-good-way gameplay

-Dead Space’s detail-drenched setting puts you in the scariest spacecraft this side of Alien’s Nostromo, but its cinema-rivaling audio and visual presentation also, er, bleeds into the gameplay.
-The original game introduced a novel dismemberment feature, forgoing the usual head-and-torso kills for more strategic, limb-severing combat.
+Dead Space’s detail-drenched setting puts you in the scariest spacecraft this side of “Alien”’s Nostromo, but its cinema-rivaling audio and visual presentation also, er, bleed into the gameplay.
+The original game introduced a novel dismemberment feature, forgoing the usual head-and-torso kills for more strategic, limb-cutting combat.
 The remake retains this appendage-severing system, but like everything else, pushes it to new, gruesome heights.

 Combat is further supported by stasis and kinesis powers, which also play a welcome part in solving puzzles.
 The former slows enemies in their tracks, while the latter, a Force-like skill, allows you to impale baddies with environmental objects — or their own detached limbs if you’re feeling creative.
 As with the mining tools, these abilities benefit from enhancements and upgrades unlocked and invested in on a skill tree.